REG 01.25.06 Use of the University’s Names, Marks, Symbols, Images, and Copyrights

 2.3.
 Technology Transfer License Deals

-The NC State Office of Technology Transfer (OTT) may grant permission for use of the University’s name in connection with press releases and other informational purposes by a licensee of intellectual property rights administered by that office, provided that any press releases by licensees are reviewed and approved in advance by the Public Affairs office.
+The NC State Office of Research Commercialization (ORC) may grant permission for use of the University’s name in connection with press releases and other informational purposes by a licensee of intellectual property rights administered by that office, provided that any press releases by licensees are reviewed and approved in advance by the Public Affairs office.

 2.4.
 Vendors and Contractors of the University